awreece/codearcana/content/software engineering/zsh_theme.md

 -     If the path to the current directory is long, it is also displayed in the right hand side.
 -     The user and hostname are displayed (only) if logged in over `ssh`.
 -     Since this is `zsh`, the right hand prompt disappears if the line is long enough.

+You'll note that I *don't* have `git` directory status in the prompt, since I don't think they are worth it.
+I like my prompt to be as simple as possible unless it is necessary, which is why everything in my theme is in the right hand prompt.

 The best part?
 On Mac OSX, I get notifications if a program completes and the terminal doesn't have focus: